mimmospoto/ADM-HW2-Group9/README.md

 1. `ADM-HW2-Group9.ipynb`:

-        > It contains the python notebook with the runned cell and the relative outputs for each exercise.
+        > It contains the python notebook with the runned cells and the relative outputs for each exercise.

 2. `functions.py`: